tarwn/lessthandot-hugo/blogs/content/posts/2012-10-07-why-do-you-need-additional.md

 _Msg 1088, Level 16, State 7, Line 1

-Cannot find the object “TestTruncate” because it does not exist or you do not have permissions._
+Cannot find the object "TestTruncate" because it does not exist or you do not have permissions._

 As you can see, you don't have permission.
 A delete will work just fine